We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 - Multifunctional: Yes

 The 9-inch handle offers increased leverage for maximum cutting and twisting power, and it’s wrapped with a comfort-grip material that reduces fatigue.
-The main disadvantage is that it only offers five unmarked wire stripping slots, which limits the tool’s overall multipurpose functionality.
+The main disadvantage is that it offers only five unmarked wire-stripping slots, which limits the tool’s overall multipurpose functionality.
 That being said, these cutters offer pro-grade features without breaking the bank.

 Get the Lineman Plier Pro wire cutters at Amazon.